 About Nicholas Gonzalez, MD

-In his lifetime, Dr. Gonzalez wrote three books.
-The first, The Trophoblast and the Origins of Cancer, discusses from a contemporary perspective Dr. John Beard, who 100 years ago first suggested an anti-cancer effect for pancreatic enzymes.
-The second in the series, One Man Alone, presents the results of Dr. Gonzalez’s five-year investigation of the alternative cancer practitioner Dr. William Donald Kelley completed under the direction of Dr. Good.
-The third, What Went Wrong: The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer documents Dr. Gonzalez’s battle to have his therapy properly tested in an NCI clinical study.
+Dr. Nicholas Gonzalez wrote several books documenting his scientific theories and their history as well as his cancer research and patient case histories.
+His first book, The Trophoblast and the Origins of Cancer, discusses the work of Dr. John Beard, who first suggested 100 years ago that pancreatic enzymes have an anti-cancer effect.
+His second book, One Man Alone, presents the results of Dr. Gonzalez’s five-year investigation of the alternative cancer practitioner Dr. William Donald Kelley completed under the direction of Dr. Good.
+His third book, What Went Wrong: The Truth Behind the Clinical Trial of the Enzyme Treatment of Cancer documents Dr. Gonzalez’s battle to have The Gonzalez Protocol® properly tested in an NCI clinical study.

 Dr. Gonzalez was writing a series of cancer case reports when he died.
 His wife, Mary Beth Gonzalez, posthumously published his 120 cases: Conquering Cancer Volume One and Volume Two.
 Then she found another book in his computer – Nutrition and the Autonomic Nervous System and published it in 2017.
 And finally, in the book Proof of Concept, she published his original 25 Cancer Best Case presentation to the NCI in 1993.
 All of Dr. Gonzalez’s books and lectures are available at New Spring Press.